vic-ma/peakboard.github.io/content/_get_started/en-peakboard-designer.md

   * SharePoint

 <div class="box-tip" markdown="1">
-**Important!**
+**Important**.
-Any Excel files you create as **file** will only contain the record that was current when the file was added to the resources.
+Any Excel files you create as **File** will only contain the record that was current when the file was added to the resources.
 To display real-time data, you should choose one of the other options!
 </div>

 4) Load the worksheets and select the one you want to use.
 By default, the data source uses the entire worksheet.
 To change this, deselect **Select all**, and enter a range of cells.

-5)
+"Column names in first row" - Use the first row in the Excel file to name the columns.
+Otherwise, generic column headings are used (Column0, Column1, etc.).

+"Switch rows and columns" - This lets you transpose the Excel data with just one click.

+5) Click on "Load data" to preview the data.